LanHikari22/lan_rs_common/README.md

 # Contributing

 All contributions are welcome!
 I would appreciate feedback on improving the library and optimizing for use cases I haven't thought of yet!
 Please feel free to contact me by opening an issue ticket or emailing lanhikarixx@gmail.com if you want to chat.
-If you email, please start the title with "GITHUB".
+Just start the title with "GITCHAT".

 # License